Discworld Noir

 Discworld Noir is a 1999 adventure game developed by Perfect Entertainment and published by GT Interactive.
 The game is set in Terry Pratchett's satirical Discworld universe, and follows its first and only private investigator as he is given a case leading him into the deadly and occult underbelly of the Discworld's largest city.

 The game plays on film noir genre tropes, parodying noir classics such as Casablanca and The Maltese Falcon.
 Originally released for Microsoft Windows, it was later released for PlayStation by Teeny Weeny Games, the resurrected form of the already insolvent Perfect Entertainment.
 Pratchett consulted on the story and provided some of the dialogue, being credited for causing "far too much interference."

 Gameplay

+Discworld Noir is an adventure game, in which players take control of the character of Lewton, visiting various locations in the city of Ankh-Morpork, finding items to help solve puzzles, and conversing with a wide variety of characters. the game's story is divided into a set of acts, in which the player must complete various tasks to advance the story.

-Discworld Noir is an adventure game.
-Much of the game takes place in conversation, with the player being able to interrogate people with subjects from Lewton's notebook.
-When something is mentioned in conversation, a note may be added to the notebook, and the player may ask other characters about items in the notebook.
-Once a lead is of no further use, it becomes scratched out and unselectable.
-Part way through the game, Lewton becomes a werewolf.
-The player may then shift Lewton to werewolf form.
+Much of the conversations in Discworld Noir focus on a more structured manner than in previous Discworld games.
+Alongside a greeting function, the player can converse with characters about simple conversation topics, as well as show them items collected during the game, and question them on leads noted down in Lewton's notebook; once a lead is of no further use, its scratched out and unselectable.

+The game uses a "threaded" structure, in which there are separate "vignettes" that the player may come to at different points.
+For example, missing a clue early on in the game will cause a character to give it to the player later in the game.
+In addition to traditional adventure mechanics, the player will later gain the ability for Lewton to transform between a human and a werewolf, allowing them to collect scents to help solve additional puzzles.
 Like the previous Discworld games, the PlayStation version of the game supports the PlayStation Mouse.

-The game uses a "threaded" structure, in which there are separate "vignettes" that the player may come to at different points.
-In one case, missing a clue early on in the game will cause a character to give it to the player later.